Crate crossfire

 V2.0 has refactored the codebase and API at 2025.6.
 By removing generic types of ChannelShared object in sender and receiver, it’s easier to remember and code.

 V2.0.x branch will remain in maintenance mode.
-Further optimization might be in v2.x_beta version until long run tests prove to be stable.
+Future optimization might be in v2.x_beta version until long run tests prove to be stable.

-We focus on optimization of async logic, outperforming other async capability channels (flume, tokio::mpsc, etc) in most cases.
+We focus on optimization of async logic, outperforming other async capability channel implementations (flume, tokio::mpsc, etc).

-Due to context switching between sleep and wake, there is a certain overhead on async context over crossbeam-channel which in blocking context.
+Due to context switching between sleep and wake, there is a certain overhead over crossbeam-channel.

 Benchmark is written in criterion framework.
 You can run benchmark by: